explor4268/wikiwaver/README.md

 # wikiwaver

-Listen to Wikipedia's Recent Changes feed using the [official EventStreams HTTP Service provided Wikimedia Foundation](https://wikitech.wikimedia.org/wiki/Event_Platform/EventStreams_HTTP_Service).
+Listen to Wikipedia's Recent Changes feed using the [official EventStreams HTTP Service provided by Wikimedia Foundation](https://wikitech.wikimedia.org/wiki/Event_Platform/EventStreams_HTTP_Service).

 This project was originally started as a clone of <https://github.com/hatnote/listen-to-wikipedia>, which uses WebSockets instead of EventStreams and has no HTTPS yet.